Skip to content

 The Crypto Fear & Greed Index is loosely based on CNN Business's website which has its own Fear & Greed Index, pertaining specifically to the stock market.

-Their index is measured in daily, weekly, monthly and yearly timeframes and can be used to determine if the stock market is fairly priced.
-According to CNN Business, they use seven indicators to determine their index, specifically: market momentum, market volatility, safe haven demand, junk bond demand, put and call options and stock price breadth and stock price strength.
+Their index is measured in daily, weekly, monthly, and yearly timeframes and can be used to determine if the stock market is fairly priced.
+According to CNN Business, they use seven indicators to determine their index, specifically: market momentum, market volatility, safe haven demand, junk bond demand, put and call options, and stock price breadth and stock price strength.

-When to Invest in Crypto
+When is the Best Time to Invest in Crypto?

 The Fear and Greed Index is one of many methods to determine when to enter or exit the market.
-To learn more about investing strategies and approaches, signup for our free newsletter.

 You may also be interested in: